December 15, 2025 Update: Bill 9 Passed its second reading, please read the details here.

 - Flexibility for owners: Property owners not listed in Bill 9’s Exhibit 2 may still apply individually for land-use designation changes to continue TVR operations.

-Key Recommendations from the TIG
+Key Recommendations from the Bill 9 TIG

 The committee unanimously supported several actions: